posted byShotaro Nabeya16/03/2021

 This chakra is what allows dogs to bond with their humans and also connects all other chakra points throughout their bodies.

-If you have a new dog joining the family, it is a great place to massage to increase their trust in you as well as strengthening the emotional, physical and spiritual bond between you.
+If you have a new dog joining the family, it is a great place to massage to increase their trust in you as well as strengthen the emotional, physical, and spiritual bond between you.

 If blocked, all chakra points would be blocked causing a mass imbalance within your dogs.

 Check out this video on how to massage your dog to better regulate their emotions and help open their chakra points!